Coinbase Review – Is Coinbase Safe & Trustworthy To Use?

 Unfortunately, Coinbase provides miserable customer support services.
 Not much to comment on that, tickets go unanswered for weeks.

-Coinbase “Community” can be used to ask questions and get support help, and you will probably receive responses from support within 24-72 hours.
+Coinbase “Community” can be used to ask questions and get support help, and you will probably receive responses from customer service within 24-72 hours.

-There have been reports that Coinbase tracks how their users spend their Bitcoins. – Coinbase can and will track how their users spend their Bitcoins.
-They may also freeze or close your account if you deal with selling stuff on the darknet, gambling, adult services and other shady business.
+There have been reports that Coinbase tracks how its users spend their Bitcoins. – Coinbase can and will track how its users spend their Bitcoins.
+They may also freeze or close your account if you deal with selling stuff on the darknet, gambling, adult services, and other shady business.

 Coinbase Bitcoin Wallet Review

 Coinbase acts more like a bank than a trueBitcoin wallet.

 Coinbase should only be used to purchase or sell Bitcoin.
 However, it should not be used to store funds (unless you use the Multisignature Vault).

 If you want to find a wallet that truly gives you full control over your Bitcoins, read our guide on Bitcoin wallets.

 Three types of wallets may be created with Coinbase:

 - Coinbase vault